Skip to main content

 Note

-For device or CID resolution, additional columns (such as attribute data columns) can be included in the input file, but only the input identifiers and RampIDs will be returned in the output file.
-For email address resolution, any additional columns will be returned in the output file, but the email addresses will be removed and the row order randomized.
+For device or CID resolution, or for workflows that involve deconfliction, additional columns (such as attribute data columns) can be included in the input file, but only the input identifiers and RampIDs will be returned in the output file.
+For PII or email resolution, any additional columns will be returned in the output file, but the identifiers will be removed and the row order randomized.

 • Formatting device identifiers: